Multi-Modal Beamforming with Model Compression and Modality Generation for V2X Networks

 Based on the above analysis, it is evident that pruning entire attention heads is non-trivial in our model compression task.
-Instead of directly removing entire heads from the MHSA module, we adopt a finer-grained strategy by pruning the least important dimensions within the query ($\mathcal{D}_{\mathrm{Q}}$), key ($\mathcal{D}_{\mathrm{K}}$), and value ($\mathcal{D}_{\mathrm{V}}$) projections of each head across multiple heads.
-Accordingly, compressing these matrices' dimensions can be effectively achieved by reducing the dimensionality of the input embedding space, i.e., $\mathcal{D}$.
+Instead of directly removing entire heads from the MHSA module, we adopt a finer-grained strategy by pruning the least important dimensions within the query ($\mathcal{D}_Q$), key ($\mathcal{D}_K$), and value ($\mathcal{D}_V$) projections of the shared attention module across multiple heads.
+Accordingly, compressing these projections effectively reduces the representation width used inside the MHSA module.
 This enables us to significantly reduce the number of parameters and computational overhead associated with generating the query, key, and value projections for each head, while maintaining a balanced and expressive attention representation.
-In other words, we are able to eliminate redundant information without discarding any entire attention heads, thereby preserving the diversity and functional integrity of the MHSA structure.
-Similarly, the hidden neurons in the FNN can be pruned using the same strategy.
-Therefore, the entire pruning process is unified under a global pruning ratio $r$, with module-specific pruning ratios assigned proportionally to their parameter counts to meet the overall compression target.
+In other words, we are able to eliminate redundant information without discarding any entire attention head, while preserving the overall multi-head interaction structure.
+Similarly, the hidden neurons in the FFN can be simplified in a similar fine-grained manner for additional compression.

-It is worth noting that the pretrained model expects the input and output dimensions of each block to remain consistent.
-As such, we insert a linear projection layer after the pruned FFN to map the compressed output back to the original dimension.
-This ensures compatibility with the subsequent blocks and avoids structural mismatches during inference.
-Finally, we fine-tune the pruned model on the original training dataset to recover any performance degradation caused by pruning.
-This step allows the compressed model to regain accuracy while retaining its reduced complexity.
+It is worth noting that pruning reduces the internal representation width inside the MHSA module.
+To preserve compatibility with the subsequent FFN and later blocks in the pretrained architecture, we reconstruct the corresponding output projection so that the compressed attention representation is mapped back to the original block dimension.
+The pruned model is then fine-tuned on the original training dataset to recover part of the accuracy loss caused by pruning while retaining the reduced complexity.